coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 ### Custom error pages

-If our built in pages are not preferable you can include your own views.
+You can include your own views instead of the built in pages.

 *Example*